The Celestial Sphere

 The Orion constellation (The Hunter) is one of the most recognisable in the night sky which can be seen at the Northern latitudes throughout the winter season.
 It is located at (5h, 30m R.A.), and since it runs on the line of the equator, it is at declination 0.

 To practice locating objects in the sky, you can get a star chart analog (planisphere) which is an instrument that helps recognize stars and constelations.
-It includes declination and right ascension lines covered until here.
+It makes use of declination and right ascension lines covered in this hub.